Increased productivity is often the key priority for project managers and there are a few ways in which team productivity can be improved:

 - Deconstruct work into small segments and organize effort into short chunks in order to get quick feedback and make agile course corrections

 - Dedicate people to teams and focus on one project at a time

 - Ensure transparency of the work and continuity of the team.

 Why Agile works

+So, how can Agile improve productivity?
 The reasons agile works are perhaps as interesting as the results they drive.
 When agile teams work effectively, they tend to share a lot of information.
 This contributes to shared mental models and helping behaviours.